microsoft/SynapseML/website/docs/features/causal_inference/about.md

 | Confounders (W) | Current gaming habits, past purchases, customer location, platform |

 ### Causal Inference and Double machine learning
-The gold standard approach to answering isolating causal questions is to run an experiment that randomly assigns the treatment to some customers.
+The gold standard approach to isolating causal questions is to run an experiment that randomly assigns the treatment to some customers.
-Randomization eliminates any relationship between the confounders and the probability of treatment, so any differences between treated and untreated customers can only reflect the causal treatment effect.
+Randomization eliminates any relationship between the confounders and the probability of treatment, so any differences between treated and untreated customers can only reflect the direct causal causal effect of the treatment on the outcome (treatment effect).
-But it has limitations, some treatments experiments are impossible or cost prohibitive, and some users may not comply with their assignment in experiments.
+However, in many cases, treatments experiments are either impossible or cost prohibitive.
+As a result, we look toward causal inference methods that allow us to estimate the treatment effect using observational data.

-The SynapseML causal package implements a technique "Double machine learning", which can be used to get treatment effect estimation via machine learning based approaches.
+The SynapseML causal package implements a technique "Double machine learning", which can be used to estimate the average treatment effect via machine learning models.
+Unlike regression-based approaches which make strict parametric assumptions, this machine learning-based approach allows us to model non-linear      relationships between the confounders, treatment, and outcome.

 ### Usage
 In PySpark, you can run the `DoubleMLEstimator` via: